 Is anxiety medication right for me?
-Talk to your doctor about the pros and cons of anti-anxiety drugs.
-Balance the potential benefits with the side effects and take into account the addiction potential before making the decision about the best anti-anxiety drug for you.
+Talk to a doctor about the pros and cons of anti-anxiety drugs.
+Balance the potential benefits with the side effects and take into account the addiction potential before making the decision about the best anti-anxiety drug.

 - Lisa L. von Moltke, David J. Greenblatt, Medication dependence and anxiety, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3181633/

 - Understand the Facts, Substance Use Disorders, https://adaa.org/understanding-anxiety/related-illnesses/substance-abuse